 Issues may include: sexual and reproductive health, violence against women, gender equality, mental health and body image, women and cancer and many more.
 Informed media coverage increases awareness, creates greater recognition of important issues affecting women and can help generate change.

-Media contact: all media requests should be directed to our media contact, Charlotte Strong on 0405 393 161 or email communications@whv.org.au
+Media contact: all media requests should be directed to CEO Sally Hasler on (03) 9664 9300 or email sally.hasler@whv.org.au

 A leading Victorian women's health organisation is calling for a national sexual and reproductive information hotline to be established in the wake of a senate inquiry into reproductive health.
 Women's Health Victoria said its free and confidential 1800 My Options service was receiving about 600 calls each month, a 55 per cent increase from 2022.
 Read more.